UKE-ICNS/FOG-SER/README.md

 This is a repository for the project to model the effect of deep brain stimulation on cortico-subcortical networks of patients with Parkinson's disease (PD).
 Here, we focus on one particular symptom of PD, freezing of gait (FoG).

-To review the graph topological properties of the FoG network in the healthy and PD configurations, use the "topological measures.py" file.
-Before that, install the "top_mes.yml" environment.

 To analyse all the emerging attractors in the FoG network under the SER dynamics, use the "main.py" file.
 The file will use some functions from the "funcs.py".
 The SER model is in the "SER.py".
 Before that, install the "ser.yml" environment.